lyqht/Octokit-lite/README.md

 - [x] You can choose multiple topics and apply it to all of the repos you have selected
 - [x] Show list of existing topics that the repositories have
 - [ ] Show list of autocompleted topics that user can select after user types in some input (just like in GitHub)
-- [ ] Allow users to filters repos by issue count and by inactivity level
+- [x] Allow users to sort repos by issue count
 - [ ] Preview of repo upon hover on repo item: show repo name, description, stars etc like a GitHub repo card

 ### Demo